bastosmichael/Veterans-Lighthouse-API-Example/README.md

 ---
 This setup is somewhat different than our internal application, here are the main differences

-+ This setup uses a minimal CSS framework called Spectre and Vanilla Javascript on the front end and PHP on the backend.
-Our setup uses VueJS and Vuetify.
++ This setup uses a minimal CSS framework called Spectre and Vanilla Javascript on the front end and PHP on the back end.
+Our setup uses VueJS and Vuetify on the frontend, and PHP on the back end.
++ This setup uses Python to grab the packet statuses.
+Our implementation uses Laserfiche and Laserfiche workflow to grab the status every 2 hours and web client.
++ This setup uses text files for status change tracking, our implementation uses a database.